$20.00

 An important part of his research produced Newton's laws of motion, which say among other things that objects tend to stay where they are unless something moves them . . .

 . . .
-And once something is moving, it keeps going until something else stops or slows it down.
+And once something is moving, it keeps going until something stops it or slows it down.

 So, what does that have to do with modern riflescopes?
 Well, if you have most of the guts of a scope hinged at one end and held against adjustments at the other end only by a spring, interesting things can happen when you pull the trigger.

-Given enough recoil, your erector tube may may dip and crash back more than once per shot, risking loss of zero and early breakdown.
+Given enough recoil, your erector tube may whack against the scope outer, as the rifle rises, and crash back against the screws repeatedly at each shot, risking loss of zero and early breakdown.

 ‘LIGHT AT THE START OF THE TUNNEL – Are rifle scopes off the rails’